mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! info "Info"
-    By providing the `DCPowerFlow` type as an argument when adding components or making updates, you inquire about the potential for reusing this type.
-If feasible, the `PowerSystem` composite type is updated, and if necessary, the `DCPowerFlow` type is adjusted for a valid solution.
+    When a user employs `DCPowerFlow` as an argument in functions for adding components or modifications, functions are checking if `DCPowerFlow` can be reused.
+If possible, both `PowerSystem` and `DCPowerFlow` types will be modified.
 This streamlined process allows for a seamless transition to the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function without intermediate steps.
-JuliaGrid empowers users to modify generator and demand power while reusing the optimized `DCPowerFlow` type, which utilizes a factorized nodal matrix for efficient computation.